ryanatkn/gro/src/docs/philosophy.md

 ### we want tools that are:

-- **specific**: designed for our use cases and workflows, natural fits for their domain
+- **specific**: designed for our use cases and workflows; coordinated; natural fits for their domain
 - **sharp**: powerful, efficient, productive, lean, wieldy
 - **automated**: leverage laziness to its full potential, with wisdom; see prior _point_
 - **customizable**: happypath defaults and full control when you need it